Guide to routing to your Bitwarden Server via nginx reverse proxy

 Certificate Renewal Considerations

-With the end-user certificate being handed over to the Nginx server, the LetsEncrypt renewal services used by the Bitwarden server can no longer be used, and the end-user is now responsible for this action.
+With the end-user certificate being handed over to the Nginx reverse proxy on VM#1, the LetsEncrypt renewal services used by the Bitwarden server can no longer be used, and the end-user is now responsible for this action.

 While this can be handled in many ways, this guide will demonstrate how to use Certbot with a CRON job to perform this task.